-February 13 is World Radio Day — a day to celebrate radio as a medium; to improve international cooperation between broadcasters; and to encourage major networks and community radio alike to promote access to information, and free, independent and pluralistic media.
+February 13 is World Radio Day, a day to celebrate radio as a medium; to improve international cooperation between broadcasters; and to encourage major networks and community radios alike to promote access to information, free, independent and pluralistic media.

-UNESCO and all the stakeholders - public services, mainstream and community media - will celebrate the fourth edition of World Radio Day on February 13, 2015.
-The theme for this fourth edition is “Youth and Radio”.
-This is an important opportunity to evaluate the contribution of young people in the radio sector with the goal of increasing their participation along three levels:
+UNESCO, the World Association of Community Broadcasters (AMARC) and all the stakeholders; public services, mainstream and community media, will celebrate the fourth edition of World Radio Day on February 13, 2015.
+This year, the theme is “Youth and Radio”.
+It's an important opportunity to evaluate the contribution of young people in the radio sector with the goal of increasing their participation along three levels:

 - Youth-targeted programming

 - Programming devised and produced by young people

 The organizers have proposed some subthemes that are designed to offer a wide array of opportunities for discussion and to lend themselves to interesting and informative programming.
 Here are some examples:

 - The elimination of stereotypes and prejudice in the portrayal of young people in the media.